 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-energy, electrical power, nuclear power, solar power, steam power, water powerView synonyms
+energy, electrical power, nuclear power, steam power, water powerView synonyms

 - ‘The lights are run on solar power, absorbing enough electrical energy during the day to power them at night.’